johnssimon007/webapp-using-node/README.md

 .export users.sql file to you local phpmyadmin

 #installing all packages:
- create a folder named node_modules within the project root .open terminal and type 'cd node_modules'
+ goto project root from terminal//cd <your projectname>
- .npm install
+ .npm install//this will install all the modules

  #running the project locally:
   goto project root from terminal and type 'node app.js'//this will run the project in localhost on port 8080